 We also make a further adjustment to the half-hourly spot prices.
 We consider that historical half-hourly spot prices provide the best source of information about patterns of half-hourly spot prices and how these are correlated with half-hourly load, but historical spot prices are not necessarily a good predictor of the future average level of Victorian spot prices.
-There is no reason, for instance, that Victorian spot prices over the period 1 July 2019 to 30 June 2020 will, on average, be the same as Victorian spot prices for 2021.
+There is no reason, for instance, that Victorian spot prices over the period 1 January 2019 to 31 December 2019 will, on average, be the same as Victorian spot prices for 2021.
 In our view, the best available public information about the average level of Victorian spot prices for 2021 is the contract prices published by ASXEnergy.
 These contract prices - particularly the prices of base swaps - provide the market's view on what will be the average spot price for 2021.
 Given this, for each simulated year, we assume that the average level of prices is consistent with ASXEnergy futures prices.
-Specifically, for each simulated year we scale the half-hourly prices for 2021 from ASXEnergy3 (less an assumed contract prices for quarterly base swap prices (up to 21 July 2020) as representing the market's current view of spot prices for each quarter of 2021.5 This approach to generating half-hourly price forecasts results in:
+Specifically, for each simulated year we scale the half-hourly prices so that the time-weighted average price in each quarter is equal to the relevant quarterly base swap prices for 2021 from ASXEnergy3 (less an assumed contract premium of 5 per cent on the underlying prices)4.
+We use the 40-day average of ASXEnergy contract prices for quarterly base swap prices